If something seems too good to be true, then it usually is. Here’s a few red flags to watch for when searching for an editor for your book.

 I can’t tell you how many horror stories I’ve heard from authors who paid good money only to be ghosted by their so-called editor.
 Even in other industries, once a sale is made, the aftercare is practically nonexistent these days—the salesman who was once all ears and smiles soon disappears or acts like you are now a huge inconvenience.
 Customer service has drastically gone downhill since the good ole days, but I believe good customer service is the key to not only securing a new client but also having them return to you time and time again.
 Want a good testimonial, referrals to new potential clients, or a long-term/repeat client?
 Treat your customers well.
 That starts with good communication skills.

-What should be on a contract?
-Besides all the regular nitty gritty, ensure your editor’s contract includes an NDA and an intellectual clause, both of which protect you as the author.
+But what should be on the contract?
+Besides all the regular nitty gritty and legal jargon, ensure your editor’s contract includes an NDA and an intellectual clause, both of which protect you as the author.
 The NDA, or nondisclosure agreement, means your editor is legally bound to secrecy when it comes to your book.
 They can’t discuss it with other people, either privately or publicly, without your permission until it is published.
 The intellectual clause means they acknowledge that although they are editing your book, the work still belongs to you as the author.
 Your editor has no rights to publish your book or claim it as their own work.

 Neil Gaiman, author of such great works as Coraline and Stardust, gave an incredible keynote address for the graduating class at the University of the Arts in 2012.
-In it, he points out the three key factors when hiring someone: cost, time, and quality.
-You will not find someone who is fast, cheap, and who does a quality job.
-You can find someone who is fast and cheap, but don’t expect quality work.
+In it, he pointed out the three key factors when hiring someone: cost, time, and quality.
+You will not find someone who is fast, cheap, and who does quality work.
+You can find someone who is fast and cheap, but don’t expect the quality.
 Or you can pick someone who is fast and does a quality job, but expect a higher price point.
 You get the idea—you must pick your top two priorities.

-Let’s say Josie Josephine asks her editor to perform a copy/line edit on her 75,000-word manuscript.
+This topic is worth digging into a bit deeper.
+Let’s say Josie asks her editor to perform a line/copyedit on her 75,000-word manuscript.
 That would take her editor approximately 75 hours for the first pass, assuming they do quality work.
-That doesn’t include the second pass (if her editor includes more than one pass in single round), overhead, communication with Josie, or back-office tasks like drawing up her contract and invoice, bookkeeping, etc.
+That doesn’t include the second pass (if her editor includes more than one pass in single editing round), the editor’s overhead, time spent communicating with Josie, or back-office tasks like drawing up Josie’s contract and invoice, bookkeeping, etc.

 Therefore, we can conclude that an editor who charges such low pricing isn’t likely to spend 75 hours on Josie’s manuscript, which means she’s not getting the quality she’s expecting either.

 While using such programs prior to handing it over to your editor may help make their job easier and secure you the best price, using these programs alone will not catch all the things an actual human editor can.
-In fact, AI programs can actually introduce new errors to your work if you aren’t careful (hilarious autocorrects, anyone?).
+In fact, if you aren’t careful, AI programs can actually introduce new errors to your work (hilarious autocorrects, anyone?).
 This is because the English language is full of complexities and nuances that AI simply can’t pick up the way a real person can.
-Remember point three above where I discussed the importance of your editor editing in their primary language to catch all the dialects, slang, idioms, adages, proverbs, and cultural expressions?
-AI can’t handle this the same way a flesh-and-blood person can.
+Remember when I discussed the importance of your editor editing in their primary language to catch all the dialects, slang, idioms, adages, proverbs, and cultural expressions?
+AI does not have the capacity to handle this the same way a flesh-and-blood person can.

 So, what is the best way to get your work to be error-free then?
-The short answer: you can’t.
-It’s near impossible to have a book without a single error in it.
+The short answer: You can’t.
 Even traditionally published books, after passing through the hands of countless editors, are likely to have lingering errors when published.
+It’s nearly impossible to have a book without a single error in it.
 The good news is a few minor errors are not going to ruin your readers’ overall experience.

 Sure, we all have a slow season.
-For book editors, it seems to fall during the winter holidays, and you just may be the lucky author to snag an editor’s first opening of the New Year.
+For book editors, it seems to fall during the winter holidays when everyone is busy with family and traveling.
+You may be the lucky author to snag an editor’s first opening of the New Year.
 Or maybe your editor had a cancelation or reschedule request, freeing up an immediate opening.
-And we all occasionally have an unexpected slow period.
-But most quality editors book out for a few weeks to several months at a time for much of the year.
+And we all occasionally have an unexpected slow period with the ebbs and flows of running our own business.
+But most high-quality editors book out for a few weeks to several months at a time for much of the year.
 So, while immediate availability isn’t necessarily a reason to turn heel and run, it is something to keep in mind as you continue conversing with your editor to determine whether they are the right fit for your book.

 Understand that reading a book is very different from editing a book.
-While you may be able to read a full-length novel in a week or two, editing it takes roughly twice as long.
+While you may be able to read a full-length novel in a week or two, editing it can take two to four times as long, depending on a variety of factors.
 Your editor will need to use their knowledge, research skills, and editorial programs to ensure your book gets properly edited.
 And chances are, if you hire an editor, you expect them to do a quality job with your book baby.
 That takes time.

 Referring back to the fifth point on this list regarding cost, time, and quality, it is impossible to have all three.
 Sad, but true.
 Now, if Josie’s editor offers to charge a higher price point (or a rush fee) to get her manuscript back to her in, say, fifteen days instead of twenty-three, that’s much more realistic and her editor should still be able to perform a quality job in that timeframe.
 What is likely happening in that case is her editor is working round the clock including weekends or putting in longer days to shorten the overall turnaround time.
 Charging more to compensate for the editor’s overtime and sacrifice they are making with what should be their personal time is an extremely reasonable expectation.
 After all, if you were to work overtime at your job, you would expect the same.